 Many websites consider sitelinks as a reputation enhancer, a way to control a wider areas of the search results pages and a tool to drive targeted audience to your website.
 This is what makes sitelinks valuable.

-How does a sitelink look like?
+What does a sitelink look like?

 In the example below, we searched for Moz’ website.
 Here are the sitelinks displayed: